ferrovac/heatTransferSim/README.md

     return ret
 ```
 We can also use this to model thermal radiation losses because it's basically just a negative heat source that is proportional to temperature.
-The Stefan-bolzmann law states:
+The Stefan-Bolzmann law states:
 $$q = \epsilon \sigma \left( T⁴ - T_{\text{env}}⁴ \right)$$
-We can substitue this in the expression above and get radiation in our model for free.
+We can substitute this in the expression above and get radiation in our model for free.
 # Model Validation
 We can use analytic solutions for the steady state case to validate the model.
 ## Conduction
-The rate of heat transfer through a homogenious rod is given by:
+The rate of heat transfer through a homogenous rod is given by:
 $$Q= -kA \frac{\Delta T}{L}$$
 ## Radiation
 After we have validated Conduction we can use it to validate Radiation.